email2vimalraj/site/posts/elementer-for-selenium/index.md

 _Now go ahead and build Page Elements with ease using Elementer._

-Please leave your review in the chrome store and also make sure you send your love through some stars.
+Please leave your review in the <a href="https://chrome.google.com/webstore/detail/elementer/conbkbehobncjfpbealkoobidhipknok?hl=en" target="_blank" rel="noopener">chrome store</a> and also make sure you send your love through some stars <a href="https://chrome.google.com/webstore/detail/elementer/conbkbehobncjfpbealkoobidhipknok?hl=en" target="_blank" rel="noopener">here</a>.

 The source code of the extension is open-sourced fully with MIT license.
 In case you find any issues or need any features, please feel free to raise a github issue <a href="https://github.com/email2vimalraj/elementer/issues" target="_blank" rel="noopener">here</a>.